 Desirable Qualifications: The stated desirable qualifications listed below may be used to identify job finalists.

-- Excellent attention to detail and ability to organize information and maintain accurate, timely and complete records.
+- Ability to organize information and maintain accurate, timely and complete records.

 Verification of Experience: http://sfdhr.org/getting-job#verification

 Applicants may be required to submit verification of qualifying education and experience at any point during the recruitment and selection process.